rp-first/FrcFieldHololens1/README.md

 the assets you can navigate to `Assets/Example/Scenes` and open FieldPlacementExample.
 This scene gives an example of placing a model with annotations.

-The controls while in the Unity editor play mode are:
+The controls while in the Unity editor play mode (without controller):
-- Mouse left click as tap, mouse cursor is the target
+- Mouse right-click + drag to move camera
-- Ctrl+Mouse move to rotate the view
+- Shift for left hand to be shown, Space for right hand

-- `WASD` keys to move around
+Otherwise if there is a controller available use `Window > Holographic Emulation` and change emulation mode to *Simulate in Editor* or try *Remote to Device* with Hololens connected.

 To test on the device, open the build menu, `File > Building Settings...`.
 The platform should be set to Windows Store, SDK to Universal 10, UWP build type to